honeycombio/refinery/tools/convert/rules.md

 ### Conditions

-Conditions is the list of conditions to use to determine whether the rule matches.

 Conditions is a list of conditions to use to determine whether the rule matches.
 All conditions must be met for the rule to match.
 If there are no conditions, the rule will always match (this is typically done for the last rule to provide a default behavior).

-Not eligible for live reload.

 Type: `objectarray`